greentfrapp/pysc2-RLagents/README.md

 Will be updating this to work with all the minigames.

-As of 50 million episodes on DefeatRoaches, the agent achieved max and average scores of 338 and 65, compared to DeepMind's Atari-net agent that achieved max and average scores of 351 and 101 after 600 million episodes.
+As of 50 million steps on DefeatRoaches, the agent achieved max and average scores of 338 and 65, compared to DeepMind's Atari-net agent that achieved max and average scores of 351 and 101 after 600 million steps.